Richard Pierpoint

 Richard Pierpoint (c.
 1744 – c.
-1837) was a Senegalese-born farmer and soldier.
+1837) was a Bundu-born farmer and soldier.
 Brought as a slave to British North America via the Atlantic slave trade, he fought as a Black Loyalist in the American Revolutionary War.
 After the war, he settled in a Black community in Upper Canada, where he was given some land.
 He also participated in the War of 1812.
+Pierpoint was regarded within the Black community of Upper Canada as a griot, a traditional West African storyteller and oral historian.

 Butler's Rangers

 Richard Pierpoint was born about 1744 in Bundu in what is now Senegal.
 When he was about sixteen, he was captured and sold into slavery.
 Surviving the Middle Passage across the Atlantic Ocean, Pierpoint was sold to a military officer in British North America named Pierpoint, probably in one of the New England Colonies.
 Richard Pierpoint acted as his personal servant.

 In 1776, with the outbreak of the American Revolutionary War, many enslaved African Americans were offered freedom in exchange for fighting on the side of the British.
 By at least 1780, Pierpoint was one of about a dozen Black people fighting with the Butler's Rangers regiment.
 Some members of the regiment were formerly enslaved Black people who enlisted as non-combatant laborers or sappers.
 The total number of black soldiers in Butler's Rangers is unknown.